CARES ACT REPORT

 Students were sent a notification through email or SwiftK12 messaging – informing them they may qualify for a grant and directing them to the HEERF information page and application on the PTC website.
 After the initial application deadline passed, two rounds of phone calls were made to the students that had not applied, once again directing them to the information page and application.

 PTC determined that an across the board distribution would be made to all eligible post-secondary students who were enrolled in an approved program as of March 13, 2020 and had indicated expenses due to disruption of COVID-19 with a required move to Distance Education.
 Students indicated related expenses when completing the online application.
 Eligible expenses were technology, course materials, housing, food, childcare and health care.
+On November 23, 2020, PTC moved to an alternate class schedule due to the upsurge in COVID-19 cases.
+As a result, the application process was reopened for eligible post-secondary students who were enrolled in an approved program and had indicated expenses due to the disruption of COVID-19 and an across the board distribution was made of remaining HEERF funds.

 Students must attest to meeting eligibility criteria as defined by law in SEC 484, 20 U.S.C.
 1091 in Title IV of the Higher Education Act of 1965, as amended (HEA):